boyscout99/my-big-data-platform/README.md

-# My Big Data Platform, a Proof of Concept #
+# My Big Data Platform for Network Data Processing with Apache Cassandra and Spark, a Proof of Concept #

-This repository provides a design for a big data platform used for network data processing.
+This repository provides a design for a multi-tenant big data platform used to process network data in real-time and in batches.

-It is the result of my design and programming assignments for the course Big Data Platforms, which I followed at Aalto University during the Spring of 2021.
+It is the result of my design and programming assignments for the course Big Data Platforms, which I followed at Aalto University during the Spring of 2022.

 ## What I used for this project ##